handiman/handiman.github.io/_collections/_projects/08-hittapunktse.md

 achievements:
  - Was a key person in the development of hitta.se - one of Swedens top 10 most popular sites.
  - Created the services hitta.se/trafiknytt (traffic information) and hitta.se/vader (weather information).
-description: >
- Hitta.se is a Swedish search engine that offers telephone directory, addresses and maps.
- It has been one of Sweden's 10 most popular sites for quite some time, I worked with hitta.se's internal order system and improved the public map site with services such as weather and traffic information.
 skills:
  - C#
  - Asp.Net